onchain/onchain-android/README.md

 |--------|--------|--------|
 |![](http://i.imgur.com/pGEmL2B.png)|![](http://i.imgur.com/S6frWkp.png)|![](http://i.imgur.com/qRcBoEn.png)|

-### Potential Uses
+### Notes

+* Wallet functionality coming soon. i.e. spend and receive via QR code.
-* Online Wallets.
-The onchain.io app can be used as a safer form of 2 factor authentication.
+* The onchain.io app can be used as a safer form of 2 factor authentication.
+It is used by the https://onchain.io online wallet to split keys across devices.
-* Online Market Places.
-A new wave of cryptocurrency marketplaces using multi sig transactions need an easy way for the user to sign the transaction.
+* The onchain.io protocol for transaction signing has been implemented in the bitwasp project as a multi sig marketplace.

 ### How ?

-Basically the onchain.io is a Hierarchcal deterministic Bitcoin wallet that doesn't store any Bitcoins.
-Rather it can issue Master Public Keys and sign P2SH transactions created with those keys.
+Basically the onchain.io is a Hierarchcal deterministic Bitcoin wallet.It can issue Master Public Keys and sign P2SH transactions created with those keys.

-### Proposed API
+### API

 Below are some example commands.